-Metal casting is a complicated science; there are a plethora of different ways that it can go wrong at every corner.
+Metal casting is a complicated science; there are a plethora of different ways that it can go wrong.
 At MRT, we’re committed to quality.
 Our quality management system is accredited to ISO9001:2008 and are approved suppliers to many of the world’s leading electronics, aerospace, medical and defence companies.
-We know a thing or two about creating high quality, high tolerance castings.
+We know a thing or two about designing product and creating high quality, high tolerance castings.

 Here are just a handful of ways that a metal casting can fail and the steps that MRT takes to ensure that every casting meets the high quality that we’re known for.

 Gas porosity is the formation of bubbles within a casting after it has cooled.